 - Assault & Battery Charges

-Van grew up in Chesterfield County, Virginia, and now resides in Goochland County with his wife Katie, daughter Farah, and son George.
+Van grew up in Chesterfield County, Virginia, and now resides in the City of Richmond, with his wife Katie, daughter Farah, and son George.
 He attended William & Mary for undergraduate and law school, where he met his wife while studying in the law library in Williamsburg.

-Prior to forming Smith Strong, Van worked under highly regarded divorce and family law attorneys in Northern Virginia with the law firm Sevila, Saunders, Huddleston & White; he began his legal career with Williams Mullen in Richmond, Virginia, practicing civil litigation for a wide range of corporate clients.
+Prior to forming Smith Strong, Van worked under highly regarded divorce and family law attorneys in Northern Virginia with the law firm Sevila, Saunders, Huddleston & White; he began his legal career with Williams Mullen in Richmond, Virginia, the third largest law firm in Virginia, practicing civil litigation for a wide range of corporate clients.

 His experience also includes holding management positions at the University of Virginia Foundation, The College of William & Mary, and abroad with the U.S. Department of Defense, where he was named an Honorary Iraqi Firefighter for his service in the Coalition Provisional Authority throughout Iraq.